-Pray heartily he be at palace.
+Pray heartily he be at' palace.

+[Aside.]
 Though I am not naturally honest, I am so sometimes by chance.
 Let me pocket up my pedlar's excrement.
-[Aside, and takes off his false beard.]-How now, rustics! whither are you bound?
+[Takes off his false beard.]
+How now, rustics! whither are you bound?

 To the palace, an it like your worship.